Collapsible Soils in New Mexico | TLS Foundations

 First: is collapsible soil present beneath this foundation, and at what depth?
 Second: has the collapse already occurred, or is the soil still in its metastable dry state with potential movement ahead of it?
 Third: what is the moisture source — and is it ongoing?

 The third question is as important as the first two.
 A repair that transfers foundation load to stable material below the collapsible zone addresses the structural problem.
 It does not address the moisture source.
-If the trigger continues — irrigation still directed at the foundation, a plumbing leak still unrepaired, drainage still concentrating runoff at the perimeter — the surrounding soil continues to change.
-The repair holds, but the conditions around it do not stabilize.
+If the trigger continues — irrigation still directed at the foundation, a plumbing leak still unrepaired — the surrounding soil continues to change.
+When is repair needed?
+See our FAQ.

 Understanding what activated the collapse, or what could activate it, is part of the evaluation — not an afterthought to the structural recommendation.